Sioux Falls Canaries (1902–1953): 1940 championship season

 Replacing Ralph Brandon, veteran minor league catcher Bob Fenner became the player/manager and the 1940 Sioux Falls Canaries won the Western League championship.
 The Canaries were unaffiliated in 1940, and the Class D level Western League was reduced to four teams, after the Lincoln Links and Mitchell Kernels did not return.
 Norfolk remained as a New York Yankees affiliate and Worthington a St. Louis Cardinals affiliate.
 The Canaries ended the regular season with a 59–50 record, placing second in the four–team Western League final standings.
-With Fenner leading the team for the entire 1940 season as manager, Sioux Falls finished 16.5 games behind the first place Norfolk Yankees in the overall regular season standings.
-However, the league schedule was uniquely played four quarters.
+With Fenner leading the team for the entire 1940 season as manager, Sioux Falls finished 16½ games behind the first place Norfolk Yankees in the overall regular season standings.

+For the 1940 season, the Western League schedule was uniquely played in four distinct quarter schedules, with a champion declared in each quarter.
 Norfolk won the first, second and fourth quarters, while Sioux Falls won the third quarter of the season schedule.
+The two teams then met in a championship series.
 In the Finals, the Sioux Falls Canaries won the title by defeating Norfolk 4 games to 2 to claim the Western League championship.
 Sioux Falls pitcher Frank Wagner led the league with both 17 wins and 193 strikeouts at age 29.
 Tony Koenig batted .334 and Howard Connors batted .332 for the Canaries to both finish in the top 5 in the league in hitting.

 The left-handed hitting Fenner played his final professional season at age 32, hitting .344 with 3 home runs while appearing in 112 games as player/manager.
 Prior to joining the Canaries, Fenner had a 10-season tenure playing for the St. Paul Saints and joined Sioux Falls for his first managerial role.
 Fenner had a lifetime batting average of .310 playing in 13 minor league seasons.
 A Beeville, Texas native, Fenner had retired after the 1938 season, but came out of retirement to accept the position with Sioux Falls for one final season, leading the team to the championship.